 The Fund was created to invest in the securities of large capitalization issuers listed in the U.S. and is not expected to have significant exposure to any other investments or assets.
-The Fund will invest 100% of its assets in securities of issuers selected from the NASDAQ 100, which reflects companies across major industry groups including computer hardware and software, telecommunications, retail/wholesale trade and biotechnology, but which is heavily weighted in technology companies.
+Other than cash or cash equivalents, the Fund will invest all of its assets in U.S. financial issuers and alternative asset managers.
 The Net Asset Value per Unit may be more volatile than the value of a more broadly diversified portfolio and may fluctuate substantially over short periods of time.
 This may have a negative impact on the value of the Units.